 Airlines generally display the times that the aircraft departs and arrives from a gate.
-FlightAware presents the time that the aircraft departed and arrived, also known as the "wheels up" and "wheels down" times.
-At large airports or in various circumstances, there can be a significant difference in these times due to delays on the ground.
+When available, FlightAware also displays these times for airline flights.
+However, when these times are not available, FlightAware will display the time that an aircraft takes off from and lands on the runway.
+At large airports or in various circumstances, there can be a significant difference in gate and runway times due to long taxi times and other delays on the ground.

 Can I track NASA's Space Shuttle or other space ships (UFOs, etc) on FlightAware during launch or descent?
 (Back to top)

 No, but that would be rather amusing; the shuttle or UFOs would have to be on an IFR flight plan to be tracked or have an ADS-B OUT transponder.
 However, NASA streams live NASA TV

 Can I track military aircraft?
 What about presidential movements in Air Force One?
 (Back to top)

 FlightAware does not track military aircraft and presidential movement flights (e.g., Air Force One, Marine One, etc.) are operated by the US military.